matthew-pm/pmdt-practical/README.md

 - Design Document (XD or Figma).
 It should include:
   - Final comps for Variant B
   - Any non-final versions or iterations you want to share
-- Anything that might help you present the final design, such as a prototype or other documents.
+- Anything that might help you present the final design, such as a prototype or other documents